Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Video-Search/quickstarts/python.md

     search_results = response.json()
     ```

-3. Para exibir um dos vídeos retornados, obtenha um resultado de pesquisa do `search_results` objeto.
-Insira a propriedade do `embedHtml` resultado em um `IFrame`.
+3. To view one of the returned videos, get a search result from the `search_results` object.
+Insert the result's `embedHtml` property into an `IFrame`.

     ```python
     HTML(search_results["value"][0]["embedHtml"].replace("autoplay=1","autoplay=0"))